aperson31415/aio_solns/README.md

 Closer to AIO, I might make some notes more focused on aio.
 Also, there is a version with no code highlighting for printing.

+If anyone from AMT doesn't like this, just email me at [acoder31415@gmail.com](mailto:acoder31415@gmail.com).